 I call this my "Working Towards Whole Wheat" bread because it's got some whole wheat in it but it's still "white" enough to please the non-whole wheat fans like kids...or Gene. :-) Personally, I love whole wheat bread, pancakes,etc. Love the sweeter, toothier texture, but not everyone does.
 This is a nice compromise.
-A little whole wheat, a lotta white wheat, and a hidden fiber dose of Benefiber that no one can taste.
 And then it's an easy transition to a little more whole wheat every couple of weeks and a little less white flour.
 Sometimes healthier eating habits are more about compromise than starting cold turkey eating the things we know we're supposed to while whining in our hearts that we want the old ways.
 Tastebuds can be retrained.

 "Working Towards Whole Wheat" Bread